bvm-org/bvm/README.md

     bvm> 13 { 12 (1, 0) COUNT RETURN } (0, 1) (0, 0) COUNT RETURN
     [13, {"type": "segment", /* rest elided */ }, 12, 12, 13]

-There are two shorthands that the assembler permits with regards to lexical addresses.
+There are three shorthands that are permitted with regards to lexical addresses but these shorthands differ slightly between the assembly and the object format.
 The first is to omit the *lexical scope level* entirely, thus the syntax is then just `(B)`.
 This implies the current lexical scope.
 The following are equivalent: